This Week's News and Information Update

 The Record Needs Your Help

-The Hinesburg Record is a non-profit run by a handful of volunteers who get a printed paper to 2,200 Hinesburg households each month (except July and December) and a Weekly newsletter to 860 interested souls.
-We are striving to improve what you get but we need you to help in these areas:

-DONATIONS: While the paper gets a few grants and advertisements, contributions help balance our tiny budget.
-NOW a kind soul has pledged $2,500 but have asked us to match it first.
+DONATIONS: The paper has a tiny budget and revenue is derived from a few grants, advertisements and YOUR generosity.
+One kind soul has pledged $2,500 if we match it first.
 Can you donate a few dollars?
 Click here for more.

-WRITERS: With an award-winning journalist now the volunteer Managing Editor, the paper is looking to expand what it covers.
+WRITERS: Work with a veteran journalist who is now the volunteer Managing Editor.
 Do you like to write?
 Are there people, businesses, issues you want to write about?
 Contact Geoffrey Gevalt; he needs you.
-(And click ALLOW when a message pops up after you click the link.)

-STORIES: We are happy to announce (more next week) that UVM’s Community News Service is supplying a grant to pay for a graduate to help with a new feature: Oral Histories.
-We are looking for Hinesburg residents — young, old; newcomers, natives; artists and store clerks; students and retirees — to tell us a story about an photograph of someone or something important to you.
-We’ll come record you telling the story and publish it here.
-And if you’re feeling shy but you know someone who has a great story, let us know.
-Contact Geoffrey Gevalt.
-(And click ALLOW when a message pops up after you click the link.)
+(You’ll get a pop-up message; click ALLOW.)

 Calendar

-Meg will also discuss the importance of community science, how you can contribute to Vermont's growing database of fungi species on iNaturalist, and share tips and tricks for taking scientific grade mushroom photos.

-Wear comfortable walking shoes, weather-appropriate clothing, and bring your questions and curiosity!
-A smartphone equipped with the iNaturalist app is a plus, but not required.
-The walk is free but registration is required.
-Please sign up at https://bit.ly/fungi-walk Details about where and when to meet will be sent to you a few days before the walk.

 The Record’s comprehensive, interactive calendar for this month can be found on Google, by clicking here.
+(Or click the image below.)
 Highlights:

-Monday June 2, 1 pm — Meet up for Seniors at Carpenter-Carse Library community room; conversation, storytelling, laughter.

-Tuesday, June 3, 7:00 pm — Development Review Board Meeting, Town Hall.
+Tuesdays, 7 p.m., Trivia Night at Moon Dog Tavern (beyond the library).

 What the Heck?

 What the heck is this?
 Guess correctly and enter drawing for a prize or gift certificate from a business in Hinesburg!
-Submit your entry by end-of-day June 6, 2025. (mailto:email@hinesburgrecord.org) If nobody guesses right, ALL submissions, even wrong ones, will be entered into the drawing.
+Submit your entry by end-of-day June 13, 2025. (mailto:email@hinesburgrecord.org) If nobody guesses right, ALL submissions, even wrong ones, will be entered into the drawing.
 Click here to email us a guess!
-(Click ALLOW in pop-up that follows.
+(In pop-up that follows, Click ALLOW.

 Supported by: